Alovelia/redux-simple-starter/readme.md

 `yarn test:snapshot` - to create snapshots for your components.
 You should run this component only if you sure that your work is stable and could be fixed in snapshots.

+2. To enable webstorm see aliases from webpack go to settings search for webpack and add config file from ./config/webpack.config.dev.js.